 I am a postdoctoral fellow at the Nelson A. Rockefeller Center for Public Policy and the Social Sciences at Dartmouth College.
 I earned my Ph.D. in Political Science at the University of Michigan.
 I was a Next Generation scholar at the Institute for Social Research at the University of Michigan (Link to ISR's news release on my research).

 1) How can evidence-based sources more effectively mitigate the negative consequences of polarization and misinformation?

 2) Can lived experiences and emotions bring individuals of diverse backgrounds together in politics?

 I study how public opinion on the government and public policy is formed based on diverse types of information and traumatic events, through the lens of political communication and psychology.

-My methodological expertise lies in designing and conducting surveys and experiments, and in applying latent variable models to measure individuals’ emotions, perceptions, and tendencies.
+My methodological expertise lies in designing and conducting surveys and experiments, and using latent variable models to measure psychological tendencies.